How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Methodology

 While our institution does not have an Institutional Review Board (IRB), we adhere to similarly strict standards.
-We received consent from all participants using a standard form, which included consent for a videographer to collect high-quality video and audio recordings.
+We received informed consent from all participants using a standard form, which included consent for a videographer to collect high-quality video and audio recordings.
 All participants were compensated at industry standard, receiving an equivalent amount in their local currency.
 A few participants who could not receive compensation directly due to institutional policies were offered the opportunity to direct the funds as a charitable donation.
 Additionally, travel reimbursements were available to most participants.
+For a summary of participants in each location, see Appendix A, Table~\ref{table:participants}.\footnote{In keeping with participant privacy practice discussed in Bellini et al., we provide limited detail about participants in order to minimize risk of identification~\cite{bellini}.}